 G&L was founded by Leo Fender, George Fullerton, and Dale Hyatt in the late 1970s, and has become one of the most respected brands for Fender-typed instruments.
 This is a modern take on the Telecaster by Leo Fender himself, the man that revolutionized the electric guitar.

-The G&L ASAT Classic Bluesboy guitar is a factory-modded version of Leo Fender’s updated vision of what a Tele-type instrument is.
-It gives you great versatility by offering a classic Alnico humbucker pickup in the neck position, and a G&L Magnetic Field Design single-coil for the bridge.
+The G&L ASAT Classic Bluesboy guitar is a factory-modded version of Leo Fender’s updated vision of a Tele-type instrument.
+It gives you great versatility by offering a classic Alnico humbucker pickup in the neck position and a G&L Magnetic Field Design single-coil for the bridge.

 We plugged this guitar into our Fender Twin Reverb to test it out.
 We started playing some bluesy licks on the G&L Magnetic Field Design single-coil pickup.
 Here we got a crisp attack with classic Tele bridge twang and bite.
 This position in clean was great for some chicken picking and would fit nicely in a country or blues context.

-With a bit of significant distortion added via our Tube Screamer, we got a nice growl with complex harmonics, perfect for penetrating licks and aggressive riffing, and power chords.
+With a bit of significant distortion added via our Tube Screamer, we got a nice growl with complex harmonics, perfect for penetrating licks, aggressive riffing, and power chords.